-- emissions through use of the private car.
-Therefore, Option 4 is expected to have a significant negative effect against this objective. - 3.84 Option 5 would result in an increase in development along and around public transport corridors and hubs.
+- 3.95 Option 5 would result in an increase in development at villages across Greater Cambridge.
+However, due to the fact there is likely to be a more limited number and range of services and facilities available in these villages, it is likely that people would need to travel to get elsewhere and many of these journeys are likely to be by car.
+Furthermore, a large proportion of people living in these villages commute by car to Cambridge or elsewhere for work.
+This has the potential to increase CO2 emissions through use of the private car.
+Therefore, Option 5 is expected to have a significant negative effect against this objective. - 3.96 Option 6 would result in an increase in development along and around public transport corridors and hubs.
 As such, people would have good access to a number of services and facilities via public transport, which is associated with lower CO2 emissions, when compared to car travel.
 However, development outside the city centre is still likely to generate car use.
-Therefore, Option 5 is expected to have a mixed significant positive and minor negative effect with uncertainty.
+Therefore, Option 6 is expected to have a mixed significant positive and minor negative effect with uncertainty.